lory-costa/parks/README.md

 5. As a member, I want to see a "history" of visited parks and parks to visited
     - From the user's personal profile page, they can view lists of their visited/to visit parks
 6. As a member, I want to be able to filter the map of parks
-    - From the park home page, the member can use drop down lists to filter for parks that meets their requirements
+    - From the main page, the member can select filters for parks that meets their requirements
 7. As a member, I want to suggest a park to be added
-    - From the park home page (when logged in), the member can open a page which has a form to add a park
+    - From the main page (when logged in), the member can open a page which has a form to add a park
 8. As an admin, I want to be able to moderate and verify user park suggestions
     - From an admin page, the admin should see a list of user suggestions and select to accept or decline the new page